DuendeSoftware/docs.duendesoftware.com/IdentityServer/v7/docs/content/quickstarts/3_api_access.md

 By far the most complex task for a typical client is to manage the access token.
 You typically want to

-- request the access and refresh token at login time
+- request an access and refresh token at login time
 - cache those tokens
 - use the access token to call APIs until it expires
 - use the refresh token to get a new access token